dotnet/aspnetcore/README.md

 ## Contributing

 If you're interested in contributing to the various packages, samples, and project templates in this repo, that's great!
-You can run the code in this repo as follows:

- * Clone the repo
- * Run `dotnet restore` at the repo root dir
- * Go to whatever sample or template you want to run (for example, `cd templates/AngularSpa`)
- * Restore NPM dependencies (run `npm install`)
- * If the sample/template you're trying to run has a file called `webpack.config.vendor.js` at its root, run `webpack --config webpack.config.vendor.js`.
-If it has a file called `webpack.config.js`, run `webpack` (no args).
-You might need to install webpack first, by running `npm install -g webpack`.
- * Launch it (`dotnet run`)

-If you're planning to submit a pull request, and if it's more than a trivial fix (for example, for a typo), it's usually a good idea first to file an issue describing what you're proposing to do and how it will work.
+Before working on a pull request, especially if it's more than a trivial fix (for example, for a typo), it's usually a good idea first to file an issue describing what you're proposing to do and how it will work.
 Then you can find out if it's likely that such a pull request will be accepted, and how it fits into wider ongoing plans.